xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 val listing = XlPaging.createNetworkListing(pagingHandler = pagingHandler)
 ```
 That's all, we have our `Listing<User>` structure.

 In addition, there some optional parameters that you can define when you are constructing the `Listing` object:
 - `firstPage: Int`: The initial page number, by default it's value is 1.
 - `ioServiceExecutor : Executor`: The executor where the service call will be made.
 By default, the library will use a pool of 5 threads.
 - `pagedListConfig: PagedList.Config` : The paged list configuration, in this object you can specify for example the `pageSize` and the `initialPageSize`.

 In the next post we well see how we could get a `Listing` component which use a cache `DataSource` for storing the data.

+### Conclusion
+The `Listing` component is the key of the library, it provides an awesome way of displaying the paged list entities and reflect the different network status in the UI.
+If you have this component implemented, you can create an MVVM architecture app and combine it with the repository pattern.
+If you get a repository which provides a `Listing` component of each paged list, you will be creating a robuster app.

+**XlPaging** provides you a way to create a `Listing` component easily for a common paged service type, the services where the paginated strategy is based on an incremental page number.

+It also combine two mode, a mode with network support and a mode with network + cache support.
+The strategy that you choose, will the depend on your problem.

+You should try it :)